Trump ramps up expulsions of migrant youth, citing virus

 “I did ask to talk to my brother because he wanted to get a lawyer, because he wanted to fight for my case,” she said.
 “But they told me they were not letting people talk to anyone.
 No matter how much I fought, they were not letting anyone stay.”

-She has since returned to her family's home and is under quarantine.

-Similary, a 17-year-old named Osvaldo said agents wouldn’t let him call his father before his expulsion.
+Similarly, Osvaldo, 17, said agents wouldn’t let him call his father.
 He was held with other children in a cold room and issued a foil blanket as well as a new mask and pair of gloves each of the four days he was in custody.

 Someone took his temperature before he was deported, but he wasn’t tested for the coronavirus until he was back in Guatemala.
-Osvaldo was given no paperwork on his immigration status, just the medical report from his examination.
+Osvaldo was given no immigration paperwork, just the medical report from his examination.

 “I thought they would help me or let me fight my case," Osvaldo said, "but no.”

-A 10-year-old boy and his mother, whom the AP is not identifying because she fears retribution for speaking publicly, spent months at a squalid camp in Matamoros, Mexico, across from Brownsville, Texas, waiting for their immigration court dates under the Trump administration program known familiarly as “Remain in Mexico.”
-Thousands of families waiting in Mexico have had their court dates suspended indefinitely during the pandemic.
+A 10-year-old boy and his mother, whom the AP is not identifying because she fears retribution for speaking publicly, spent months at a squalid camp in Matamoros, Mexico, across from Brownsville, Texas, waiting for their immigration court dates under the Trump administration program known as “Remain in Mexico.”

 When she lost an initial decision, she decided he would be better off temporarily with her brother in the United States.
-She watched him swim across the Rio Grande and reach the other side.
+She watched him swim across the Rio Grande.

-But the mother heard nothing until six days later, when her family received a call from a government-operated migrant shelter in San Pedro Sula, Honduras.
+But the mother heard nothing until six days later, when her family received a call from a shelter in Honduras.

 “They had thrown him out to Honduras,” she said.
 “We didn’t know anything.”

-The boy now lives with an aunt in the capital, Tegucigalpa.
-Another relative has agreed to take him back to the family’s rural village, if she returns to care for him.
+The boy now lives with a family member in the capital, Tegucigalpa.
+Another relative has agreed to take him back to the family’s rural village, if the mother returns to care for him.
 But she fears her former partner, who abused and threatened both of them.

 “He doesn’t want to eat.
 All he does is cry,” the woman said.
 “I never imagined they would send him back there.”